Post Details

 Drawbacks of Cross-Border Payments:

-• Regulatory Requirements: Navigating complex regulatory requirements and compliance obligations poses a challenge in cross-border payments, requiring businesses to dedicate time and resources to ensure adherence.
+• Regulatory Requirements: Navigating complex regulatory requirements and compliance obligations poses a challenge in cross-border payment, requiring businesses to dedicate time and resources to ensure adherence.

 • Currency Risk: Fluctuations in exchange rates introduce currency risk.
 It impacts transaction values and potentially affects a business’s cash flow.